 Mentally stimulating games need not entail an expensive purchase or a monthly subscription.
 Another option for mental exercise is found in brain games.
 And, there are multiple brain games available to all that provide solid mental exercise and don’t cost a thing.
 Just look in the weekly paper; you should find some Crosswords and Sudokus.

 Free online games are easy to find as well.
 These games test memory and stimulate neuron connection.
 There are hundreds of games to choose from, so players can pick the best games.

 Board Games for Seniors

 Classic board games like Chess, Scrabble, Backgammon, and Checkers are excellent means of mental stimulation.
 These games require strategy, planning and foresight, all essential elements of a healthy and active brain.

 More modern games like Monopoly, Risk, and Battleship are other options that can contribute to mental strength.
-In these games, players bring their planning and strategizing capacities to bear on the problem at hand.
-Each player struggles to outwit his or her opponent/s and to win a decisive victory, either financial or military.
+In these games, players bring their planning and strategizing capacities to bear on the problem.
+Each player struggles to outwit his or her opponent/s and win a decisive financial or military victory.

 Board games utilize social interaction for mental health.
 It’s not so much a mental workout (although some board games can be mentally taxing) as it is a social experience.
 Being together with the other players, conversing, bartering, and solving problems leads to a healthier and sharper mind.

 Printable Brain Games for Seniors

 In the same vein as free board games, printable board games offer an easy option for those seeking mental stimulation at a low cost.
 The internet offers millions of options for free printable puzzle games.